 The soundscape approach captures the idea that ‘appropriate’ sounds can be used to positive effect; it is a deviation from the traditional urban noise mitigation approach that aims to make the city less negative but not necessarily more positive.
 Traditionally, the field of soundscape research has focused on the perspective of ‘city users’, but we are extending that relationship to include and understand the role that ‘city makers’ play on the perception of urban sounds by city users.

 To advance these ideas, the Sounds in the City team has been assembled and comprises partners from McGill University, the City of Montreal, and the professional realm.
-The proposed research aims to position Montreal as a leader in urban noise management and soundscape by connecting research and practice.
+The partnership aims to position Montreal as a leader in urban noise management and soundscape by connecting research and practice.
 With experts in soundscape, urban planning, and noise regulation, and based on our collaborative track record, our research team is uniquely positioned to address this established research-practice gap, and be among the firsts to do so.

 From a practical standpoint, our partnership aims to influence 3 main areas, via: have an influence on urban sound management, conduct original soundscape research, and conduct soundscape training programs for urban planners and other decision makers.
 Through outreach activities with the general public, we give Montreal residents a better understanding of their city’s process, empowering them to shape their environment.
 We are eager to learn from other organizations and invite you to contribute or contact our team with your comments.